-We all know this to be true, especially in aviation safety programs were safety-related data is constantly pouring into your lap: things build up quickly.
+We all know this to be true, especially in aviation SMS where safety-related data is constantly pouring into your lap: things build up quickly.

-The best safety managers I’ve seen address issues and items right away.
+The best safety managers I’ve seen address reported safety issues and actionable items right away.
 It involves having strong multi-tasking abilities of course, but it is also dependent on item three.
 If a safety manager doesn’t have a place to put information, it will sit.

-And in a safety program, things that sit, build up and get messy.
-Addressing issues right away means taking the appropriate action for that moment, documenting it, and filing that information in a designated place with a reminder of when it needs to be addressed again.
+And in an SMS, things that sit, build up, and get messy.
+Addressing safety concerns right away means taking the appropriate action for that moment, documenting it, and filing that information in a designated place with a reminder of when it needs to be addressed again.

 5 – 30 Minute Review Every Morning

-As you are well aware, safety programs are huge.
+As you are well aware, aviation SMS are huge.
 Safety managers who start their day by spending 20-30 minutes to do the following:

-- Review the previous day’s issue management, meetings, etc.
+- Review the previous day’s reported safety issues, meetings, etc.

 - Prioritize the current list of items for the day

-- Check that there are no pending or overdue issues, requirements, elements of the SMS program that haven’t been addressed, etc.
+- Check that there are no pending or overdue reported safety issues, requirements, elements of the SMS that haven’t been addressed, etc.